The 2016 West Point Leadership Ethics And Diversity in STEM (LEADS) Workshop

 1630 End of Workshop

 Registration: Registration opens 22 September 2016 and close when we reach workshop capacity or 21 OCT 2016 at 10 AM.
 Registration is first come first served.
 Registration Check-in is from 09:30 AM to 10:30 AM on 28 October.
-Turn in your photo release form.
-If you need registration assistance, contact the LEADS workshop registrar, Ms. Gwen Powell, at 404-802-5885 or firstname.lastname@example.org/Atlanta Public Schools JROTC Headquarters.
+If you haven't forwarded your eval/photo release form, submit at registration.
+We encourage everyone to forward your release forms prior to the event.
+If you need registration assistance, contact the LEADS workshop registrar, Ms. Gwen Powell, at 404-802-5885 or firstname.lastname@example.org Atlanta Public Schools JROTC Headquarters.

 Opening Plenary Session